We are here to help!

-In her role as Associate Director, Andrea supports the PSC Director and all staff in center-wide leadership, programming, and assessment and fosters and supports community-engaged scholarship through the American Cultures Engaged Scholarship program (ACES).
-Prior to her role at Cal, she spent 7 years at the Leo T. McCarthy Center for Public Service and the Common Good at University of San Francisco, overseeing community engagement and public service programs and supporting community-engaged learning across campus.
+Andrea brings over 12 years’ experience in community-engaged learning and is passionate about supporting students as they find their paths to make change in their communities.
+Andrea supports center-wide leadership, programming, and assessment.
+She also fosters and supports community-engaged scholarship, especially with faculty and graduate students, through her work with the American Cultures Engaged Scholarship program (ACES).
+Prior to her role at UC Berkeley, she spent 7 years at the Leo T. McCarthy Center for Public Service and the Common Good at University of San Francisco, overseeing community engagement and public service programs and supporting community-engaged learning across campus.
+Andrea also serves as co-chair of the Chancellor’s Advisory Committee on LGBTQ Communities at Cal and as LGBTQ Coordinator at St. Agnes in San Francisco.
 Andrea holds a Master’s degree in Organization and Leadership and a Bachelor of Arts in Sociology from USF.
-Andrea also serves as co-chair of the Chancellor’s Advisory Committee on LGBTQ Communities at Cal, as LGBTQ Coordinator at St. Agnes in San Francisco, and as a member of the LGBT Advisory Committee through the Human Rights Commission of San Francisco.

 Carrie Donovan, Assistant Director

 Carrie supports the education partnerships staff at the PSC as well as center-wide operations.
 Carrie also advises CREATE, the arts-in-education service program, and Bridging Berkeley, a middle-school math mentoring program.
 Before joining the Center in 2005, Carrie was the youth director at CIRCLE, a national research organization focused on youth civic engagement and political participation.